 Documents for Travel Inside the United States

 You do not need immigration documents or permission of any kind from anyone to travel anywhere within the United States.
 Travel between the 48 contiguous states is totally unrestricted.
 However, new regulations require you to carry a state issued picture ID with your date of birth “plus” your passport (at least a photocopy of it, if you are not carrying the original.
 In case you carry the original passport be very careful not to lose it).

 For details concerning travel to Alaska or Hawaii, please consult with the Office of International Students and Scholar Services.
 To be prepared for the unusual possibility of an immigration check by U.S. officials, we recommend that you always carry photocopies of your passport (photo, signature and expiration date pages), your visa, and I-20.

 Renewing your F1/J1 Visa in your Home Country

 If you or your dependents need to renew your visa stamps in order to re-enter the U.S., you must apply in person to a U.S. embassy or consulate abroad.
 In most countries, you must make an appointment with your nearest U.S. Embassy or Consulate.
 Before you apply for the visa, it is important you understand the process and rules governing the renewal.
 Full details can be found on the Department of State website.

 Applying for a Visa at a U.S. Embassy in Canada or Mexico

 If you are interested in renewing your current visa without returning to your home country, you may renew in Canada or Mexico.
 Change of status from one visa category to another is not recommended.
 Your must be a current F/J visa holder, maintaining your immigration status, have a valid passport and its advisable that your visa is current for 60 days.
 Renew your passport if it will expire within 6 months.
-For more information on obtaining a visa as a third country national present in the U.S. visit the Department of State's website.
+For more information on obtaining a visa as a third country national present in the U.S. visit the Department of State U.S. Visas website.